oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.4.1 DNS-Based Endpoint Resolution

-The client MUST use DNS to resolve the broker's hostname to an IP address and port.
+The client SHOULD use DNS to resolve the broker's hostname to an IP address and port.
 DNS Service Discovery (SRV records [RFC2782]) MAY be used to locate MQTT endpoints.
 For example, the client MAY look up `_mqtt._tcp.<domain>` to obtain the host and port of the MQTT service.